pivotal/docs-platform-automation/docs/tasks.md

 Runs a specified BOSH errand directly on the BOSH Director by tunneling through Ops Manager.

+!!! warning "Interacting with the BOSH Director"
+    Ops Manager is the main interface for interacting with BOSH, and it has no way of knowing what is happening to the BOSH Director outside of the Ops Manager UI context.
+    By using this tasks, you are accepting the risk that what you are doing cannot be tracked by your Ops Manager.

+!!! warning "Retrying Errands"
+    Ops Manager, by design, will re-run failed errands for you.
+    As this task interacts with BOSH directly, your errand will not be re-run if it fails.
+    To simulate this behavior in your pipeline, you can take advantage of the [`attempts`][concourse-attempts] feature of Concourse to run the task more than once.

 === "Task"
     ---excerpt--- "tasks/run-bosh-errand"
 === "Implementation"